Stonewall Jackson Statue

 Backstory and Context

-Thomas Jonathan “Stonewall” Jackson emerged as one of the most well-known and skilled generals of the Confederacy during the American Civil War.
+Thomas Jonathan “Stonewall” Jackson emerged as one of the most well-known and skilled Confederate generals during the American Civil War.
 Yet Jackson hailed from humble roots.
-He was born on January 20, 1824 in Clarksburg, Virginia (now West Virginia).
+He was born on January 20, 1824, in Clarksburg, Virginia (now West Virginia).
 In his youth, he faced not only the death of his father but had to be given up by his impoverished mother to his firm uncle, who raised him on the Jackson estate near Weston.
-He grew into a shy and reserved man in an unloving household with his uncle at the helm, but this equanimity would play to his benefit once he entered the West Point U.S. Military Academy in 1842 and graduated 17th in his class of 59 cadets.
-He was a large man for his time, six foot and 175 pounds, with blue eyes
+He grew into a shy and reserved man in an unloving household with his uncle at the helm.
+Still, this equanimity would play to his benefit once he entered the West Point U.S. Military Academy in 1842 and graduated 17th in his class of 59 cadets.
+Jackson was a large man for his time, six-foot tall and 175 pounds, and he possessed skill in mathematics.
+For this reason, Jackson was assigned to an artillery unit.
+The young officer served in the Mexican War and gained three promotions during the conflict.
+During a siege of Mexico City, Jackson met Robert E. Lee for the first time.
+After the war, he retired from active military service and taught at Virginia Military Institute in Lexington, Virginia.
+VMI students found professor Jackson peculiar and some even played pranks on the instructor.
+While unpopular with students, he was known as a devout Presbyterian by his peers.

 Jackson also owned six enslaved persons: Amy, Hetty, George, Cyrus, Albert, and Emma.
-Hetty, George, and Emma took Jackson’s last name after his death and Albert was believed to be given his freedom as well.
-Jackson opined little on slavery.
-He gave his slaves a religious education, and indeed, despite concerns from Lexington citizens, Jackson ran a Sunday school for local enslaved blacks.
-Yet he clearly accepted the institution of slavery and fought for its preservation in the Confederacy.
-Jackson’s religious views were central to his understanding of slavery: he believed slaves to be human and in need of religious instruction, yet he also viewed slavery acceptable within Christianity.
+Hetty, George, and Emma took Jackson’s last name after his death, and Albert is believed to have been manumitted.
+Jackson opined little on slavery, so scholars often turn to his religious views and actions.
+Jackson acknowledged the humanity of enslaved persons and supported religious instruction for all persons.
+He also viewed slavery as compatible with Christianity.
+Despite concerns from Lexington citizens, Jackson ran a Sunday school for enslaved persons.
+The future general clearly accepted the institution of slavery and fought for its preservation during the Civil War.

 Jackson’s career was cut short, however.
 On May 2, 1863, Jackson enjoyed arguably the best day of his military career as he led an incredibly successful surprise flank attack against the Army of the Potomac at the Battle of Chancellorsville.
 Hoping to continue the attack into nightfall, Jackson rode ahead of his lines in the darkness and was accidentally wounded by his own men.
 Taken to the nearby plantation of Guinea Station, Jackson’s left arm was amputated.
 Compounded with a case of pneumonia, Jackson died on May 10, 1863, just a month prior to the establishment of West Virginia and two months before the Battle of Gettysburg.
 His final words were, “Let us cross over the river, and rest under the shade of the trees.”

 In 2020, in the wake of nationwide protests over the killing of George Floyd, there were renewed calls for the monument’s removal; one petition demanding its removal gathered over 3,400 signatures.
 Governor Jim Justice stated, “From the standpoint of my personal beliefs, I don't feel like — that — anyone should feel uncomfortable here.
 This is our capital.
 This is our state.
-This is our people.”1 Ultimately, the statue’s fate rests with the state legislature.
-As of January 2021, the statue remains in situ on capitol grounds.
+This is our people.”1 Ultimately, the statute’s fate rests with the state legislature.
+As of January 2021, the statue remains in situ on capitol grounds while Republican leaders who control a supermajority consider a bill that would bar the removal of statues on public grounds.

 "Calls to remove Confederate statue taken to the W.Va."
 Capitol.
 WSAZ News Channel 3.
 June 20, 2019.
 Accessed June 23, 2019. https://www.wsaz.com/content/news/Charleston-gathering-to-call-for-removal-of-Stonewall-Jackson-statue-at-WVa-Capitol-440190913.html.